Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Etiology of Impaction
+Causes of Fecal Impaction

-Signs and Symptoms of Impaction
+Signs and Symptoms of Fecal Impaction

-The patient may exhibit symptoms similar to constipation or present with symptoms unrelated to the gastrointestinal system.
-If the impaction presses on the sacral nerves, the patient may experience back pain.
+The patient may exhibit symptoms similar to those of constipation or present with symptoms unrelated to the gastrointestinal system.
+If the fecal impaction presses on the sacral nerves, the patient may experience back pain.
 If the impaction presses on the ureters, bladder, or urethra, urinary symptoms, such as urinary retention or increased or decreased frequency or urgency of urination, may develop.

 When abdominal distention occurs, movement of the diaphragm may be compromised, which can lead to insufficient aeration with subsequent hypoxia and/or left ventricular dysfunction.
 Hypoxia can, in turn, precipitate angina or tachycardia.
 If the vasovagal response is stimulated by the pressure of impaction, the patient may become dizzy and hypotensive.

 Movement of stool around the impaction may result in diarrhea, which can be explosive.
 Coughing or activities that increase intra-abdominal pressure may cause leakage of stool.
 The leakage may be accompanied by nausea, vomiting, abdominal pain, and dehydration and is virtually diagnostic of the condition.
-Thus, the patient with an impaction may present in an acutely confused and disoriented state, with signs of tachycardia, diaphoresis, fever, elevated or low blood pressure, and/or abdominal fullness or rigidity.
+The patient with an impaction may present in an acutely confused and disoriented state, with signs of tachycardia, diaphoresis, fever, elevated or low blood pressure, and/or abdominal fullness or rigidity.

-Assessment of Impaction
+Assessment of Fecal Impaction

-Treatment of Impaction
+Treatment of Fecal Impaction

 The primary treatment of impaction is to hydrate and soften the stool so that it can be removed or passed.
 Enemas (oil retention, tap water, or hypertonic phosphate) lubricate the bowel and soften the stool.
 Caution must be exercised in that fecal impaction can irritate the bowel wall, and excess enemas may perforate the bowel.
 The patient may need to be digitally disimpacted if the stool is within reach.
 This is best done after administering an enema to lubricate the bowel.